What is German Volume Training?

 Example Calculation

-If your bench press 1RM is 100kg (220lb), start GVT at 60kg (132lb).
-If you can complete all 10x10 on your first workout, you started correctly.
-If you fail on set 6-7, reduce weight by 5-10% next time.
+If your bench press 1RM is 220 lb (100 kg), start GVT at 132 lb (60 kg).
+If you complete the full 10x10 with challenging final sets but solid form, your starting load is probably in the right range.
+If you fail on set 6–7, reduce weight by 5–10% next time.

 Nutrition Requirements